North East Bishops' body condoles death of tribal rights activist Stan Swamy | Law-Order

 The Elgar Parishad case is related to alleged inflammatory speeches made by some activists at a conclave held in Pune on December 31, 2017, which, the police claim, triggered violence the next day near the Koregaon-Bhima war memorial located on the outskirts of the western Maharashtra city.

-The police have claimed the conclave was organized by people with alleged Maoist links.
+The police have claimed the conclave was organised by people with alleged Maoist links.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)